stalexan/weight-logger/README.md

 pip-sync
 ```

-There are two types of deployments, or installs: development and production.
+There are two types of installs, or deployments: development and production.
 Here we'll do a production deployment.
 The next section on
 [Development](#development) will do a development deployment.

-The following command will initialize a simple production deployment that will
+The following command will initialize a simple production deployment, that runs
-run over HTTP, without a proxy or TLS encryption.
-Substitute the name of your
-server in place of HOMEPAGE (e.g. `http://www.myserver.com`):
+over HTTP.
+Substitute the name of your server in place of HOMEPAGE (e.g.  `http://www.myserver.com`):

 <pre>
 wl-admin init prod --homepage HOMEPAGE --http-host-port 80
 </pre>

-Weight Logger will then be available at the URL <http://www.myserver.com>.
+Weight Logger will then be available at the URL `http://www.myserver.com`.

 This is the simplest type of production deployment, although not recommended,
-since passwords and authentication tokens are sent in the clear.
-It can be
+since its just HTTP and passwords and authentication tokens are sent in the
-a good way to get started and try things out, though.
+clear.
+It can be a good way to get started and try things out, though.

-A proxy is needed to provide TLS encryption.
-Weight Logger doesn't provide
+A proxy is needed to provide encryption, using HTTPS and TLS.
+Weight Logger
-a TLS proxy, but a web server such as Nginx can be configured as one, with
+doesn't provide a proxy for this, but a web server such as Nginx can be
-Let's Encrypt certificates.
+configured as one, with Let's Encrypt certificates.

-Let's assume we have a TLS proxy on the machine that runs Weight Logger, and
+Assuming we have a TLS proxy on the machine that runs Weight Logger, and
-it redirects the URL <https://www.myserver.com/weight-logger> to port 8080.
+it redirects traffic to `https://www.myserver.com/weight-logger` to port 8080.
 The command to configure Weight Logger would be:

 <pre>